 A Priority Conference is only set to determine whether there is a work injury.
 The determination can be made in two ways:

-- If the injured worker was not an employee when the injury occurred, there is no workers’ compensation claim against the employer and no work injury.
+- If you were not an employee when the injury occurred, there is no workers’ compensation claim against the employer and no work injury.

-- Alternatively, the worker may be an employee, but if there is no injury or the injury occurred outside of work, there is no claim.
+- Alternatively, you may be an employee, but if there is no injury or the injury occurred outside of work, there is no claim.

-If the insurance company wins on the above issues, the injured worker’s case will be over.
-If the injured worker wins, the insurance company will have to provide workers’ compensation benefits.
+If the insurance company wins on the above issues, your case will be over.
+If you win, the insurance company will have to provide workers’ compensation benefits.

-However, benefits can only be requested if an attorney represents the injured worker.4
+However, benefits can only be requested if an attorney represents you.4

-An expedited hearing is a trial on a limited number of issues related to benefits for an injured worker.
+An expedited hearing is a trial on a limited number of issues related to your benefits.
 The issues are: